-- Economic Benefit: The number of jobs and business opportunities created/ supported and the ability of the asset to address market failure are the key elements of a potential investment together with the level of Gross Value Added to the economy - Development potential income: The total income assuming the site is fully developed (with cash flow timescales) and the restrictions on use of the funds e.g., requirement to be recycled into further such schemes/investments. - Tenant: The financial standing and viability of any existing (or potential) tenants' covenants is to be considered. - Location: More weighting is given to acquiring assets or land/or the development of property assets in an area of the county requiring regeneration in order maximise benefits by stimulating the local economy through sustainable financial and economic growth, over the lifetime of the investment.
+- Economic Benefit: The number of jobs and business opportunities created/ supported and the ability of the asset to address market failure are the key elements of a potential investment together with the level of Gross Value Added to the economy - Development potential income: The total income assuming the site is fully developed (with cash flow timescales) and the restrictions on use of the funds e.g., requirement to be recycled into further such schemes/investments. - Tenant: The financial standing and viability of any existing (or potential) tenants' covenants is to be considered.

-- Sector: The strength of the investment or development sector should be considered in relation to its location, rather than in isolation. - Building: The age and construction of any existing buildings should be considered in the decision-making process.
+- Location: Whilst all new investments will be made within the County or its area of economic influence more weighting is given to acquiring assets or land/or the development of property assets in areas of the county requiring regeneration in order maximise benefits by stimulating the local economy through sustainable financial and economic growth, over the lifetime of the investment. - Sector: The strength of the investment or development sector should be considered in relation to its location, rather than in isolation. - Building: The age and construction of any existing buildings should be considered in the decision-making process.
 This should include how energy efficient the building/s is/are.
 The potential for future structural repairs, retrofits and refurbishment expenses for both the County Council and the occupiers should be limited as much as possible.
-Property let on a term which exceeds the economic life expectancy of the buildings should not be purchased. - 5.3 Once an asset/investment opportunity has been identified, it should be considered as objectively as possible to ensure that the overall aims of the Strategy are achieved in a coordinated and measured way. - 5.4 The adequacy of the estimated benefits will be judged against the certainty of the anticipated outcomes materialising.
+Property let on a term which exceeds the economic life expectancy of the buildings should not be purchased. - 5.3 Once an asset/investment opportunity has been identified, it should be considered as objectively as possible to ensure that the overall aims of the Strategy are achieved in a co-ordinated and measured way.
+The financial appraisal of opportunities is conducted in a consistent manner using financial metrics such as net present values and internal rates of return.
+Risk is taken into account by adjusting key assumptions to produce financial metrics under a range of possible scenarios. - 5.4 The adequacy of the estimated benefits will be judged against the certainty of the anticipated outcomes materialising.